 It's a common theme, the lowly-born loser with an eye on the big-time.
 Sport and entertainment are classic escape routes from the ghetto.
 Marc probably never kicked a football in his life, but had been obsessed with rock'n'roll since he was small.
 He got his first guitar for his ninth birthday in 1956.
 He emulated a string of idols - Eddie Cochran, Elvis Presley, Bob Dylan - before he found his true voice.
 Even that was an invention, a phlegmy gurgle crossed with a kid-goat's bleat, punctuated with the splutterings, groans and hiccups of carnal ecstasy.
 That he managed to deliver this with butter-mouth innocence was his USP.
-Having realised he was onto a winner, he worked it to the hilt.
+Having realised he was onto a winner, he worked it.
 That was Marc.

 America never really got Bolan.
 T. Rex scored only one Top Ten hit in the States.
 Theories abound as to why, but I believe it was no more complicated than Marc having been ahead of his time.
 During the Seventies, cowboy country liked its rockers rude.
 'Rouge'n'roll' and glam androgyny offended.
 Times have changed.
 Take Queen: they had no career to speak of in the US at the time of Freddie Mercury's death in 1991.
 Look at them now.
 We're still talking, three years on, about Freddie's impact during the closing ceremony of London 2012.
 When the crowd joined in with his classic 'Eyyyy-Ohhhs!', it was as if Freddie himself was there, larger than life.
 Whether thanks to the global success of their musical 'We Will Rock You', or to the popularity of their most crashing numbers as sports-event anthems - 'We Are The Champions', 'Another One Bites the Dust' - America gets Queen as never before.